Registered Nurse Visa Sponsorship Jobs in Ohio

 Which visa types are most common for registered nurse roles in Ohio?

-The H-1B and EB-3 (employment-based green card) are the most common pathways for international registered nurses in Ohio.
+The H-1B visa and EB-3 (employment-based green card) are the most common pathways for international registered nurses in Ohio.
 H-1B applies because nursing meets specialty occupation criteria when a BSN is required.
 Many Ohio health systems also sponsor EB-3 immigrant visas directly, bypassing the H-1B lottery.
 Nurses from countries with retrogressed priority dates should research current Visa Bulletin cutoff dates before beginning the process.

 Which cities in Ohio have the most registered nurse sponsorship jobs?